 The efficiency of a generator is the ratio of the magnet generate power output to the driving power, both measured in the same units (such as watts or kilowatts), multiplied by 100 to get a percentage.
 No generator is 100 percent efficient.
 But a good one can come fairly close to this ideal.

-At power plants, the generators are huge.
-Each one is as big as a house.
-The electricity generator is driven by a massive turbine.
-Often, steam drives the turbines, and the steam is obtained via heat derived from the natural energy source.
+At power plants, the power generators can be huge.
+Each one can be as big as a house.
+In a power plant, each electricity generator is driven by a massive turbine.
+Often, steam drives the turbine, and the steam is obtained via heat derived from natural energy source, like falling water.

-There are many different sources of electricity and many different ways electricity can be produced.
+There are many different sources of electricity and many different ways electricity can be produced and consumed.

 This 100+ page e-book is a great guide for those who have a basic interest in the field of electricity.
 This well-illustrated e-book, coupled with some basic knowledge of electricity, will give you a broad theoretical background in this fundamental subject.CONTENTS